spirali/elsie/docs/userguide/basics.md

 Each time you would execute the cell, a new slide would be added to the presentation, which is probably not what you want.

-To solve this issue, *Elsie* contains a so-called *name policy*, which decides how to react to the situation where the same slide is created repeatedly.
-SlideDeck are identified by their name, which you either pass to `new_slide` or it is determined automatically if the [decorator](#decorator) is used.
+To solve this issue, *Elsie* uses a so-called *name policy*, which decides how to react to the situation where a slide with the same name is created multiple times.
+The name of a slide is either determined automatically if the [decorator](#decorator) is used, or you can pass it explicitly to the `new_slide` function.

 The `SlideDeck` instance has one of the following name policies, which decides what to do when a new slide is created: